avalanche-foundation/ACPs/ACPs/236-continuous-staking/README.md

 Continuous staking introduces a mechanism that allows validators to remain staked indefinitely, without having to manually submit new staking transactions at the end of each period.

-Instead of committing to a fixed end time upfront, validators specify a cycle duration (period) when they submit an AddContinuousValidatorTx.
-At the end of each cycle, the validator is automatically re-staked for a new cycle of the same duration, unless the validator has submitted a StopContinuousValidatorTx.
-If a validator submits a StopContinuousValidatorTx during a cycle, the validator will continue validating until the end of the current cycle, at which point the validator exits and funds unlock.
+Instead of committing to a fixed endtime upfront, validators specify a cycle duration (period) when they submit an `AddContinuousValidatorTx`.
+At the end of each cycle, the validator is automatically restaked for a new cycle of the same duration, unless the validator has submitted a `StopContinuousValidatorTx`.
+If a validator submits a `StopContinuousValidatorTx` during a cycle, the validator will continue validating until the end of the current cycle, at which point the validator exits and the funds are unlocked.
 The minimum and maximum cycle lengths follow the same protocol parameters as before (`MinStakeDuration` and `MaxStakeDuration`).

-Delegators interact with continuous validators in the same way as with fixed-period validators, and the same constraints
-apply: a delegation period must fit entirely within the validator’s cycle.
+Delegator interaction remains unchanged, and the same constraints apply: a delegation period must fit entirely within the validator’s cycle.
 Delegators cannot delegate across multiple cycles, since there is no guarantee that a validator will continue validating after the current cycle.
+Essentially, it is not possible to delegate continuously.

-Rewards accrue once per cycle, and they are automatically added to principal in subsequent cycles, both for validator rewards and for delegation rewards.
+Rewards accrue once per cycle, and are automatically added to the validator's existing stake in subsequent cycles, both for validation rewards and for delegatee rewards.
 If the updated stake weight (previous stake + staking rewards + delegatee rewards) exceeds the maximum stake limit defined in the network configuration, the excess amount is automatically withdrawn and sent to `ValidatorRewardsOwner` and `DelegatorRewardsOwner`.

 Because of the way `RewardValidatorTx` is structured, multiple instances cannot be issued without resulting in identical transaction IDs.
 To resolve this, a new transaction type has been introduced for both rewarding and stopping continuous